Weekend in Calais

 There are cycle routes everywhere and they are well sign-posted.
 Cycling in the region is hugely popular with routes ranging from flat to full out hills that will really be a challenge for most people.
 You can pick up cycle route maps from any of the Tourist Offices and if you need to hire a bike they will also help with this.

-Historical sites
+Historical sites in Nord-Pas de Calais

 Venture further inland to some famous historical sites such as Agincourt where the 5000 strong English army decimated the French army, which depending on who’s version you trust numbered from 30,000 to 100,000.
 Though there’s not very much to see there these days there is a museum and every year a fabulous re-enactment takes place see our Nord Pas-de-Calais events page for more details.
-Of course there are numerous war memorial sites, bunkers and cemeteries throughout the region such as the Blockhaus d’Eperlecques and La Coupole.

 There are numerous opportunities for fishing in the region though trout fishing seems to be the most popular form.
 You can also find perch, black bass and carp.
 Tourist offices will carry details of where and when and how to get a permit and you can pick up tackle and bait from some supermarkets and from sports shops.
 Sea fishing is permitted from jetties and beaches and some seaside ports offer boat trips.
 Boulogne has the largest fishing port in France so you can always buy the fish and there are some great seafood restaurants in nearby Etaples where you will also find a museum dedicated to all things nautical and the largest commonwealth war cemetery in the region.

-weekend in Calais
+Gardens in Pas de Calais

 The weather in Nord Pas-de-Calais is very similar to that of South-east England and gardening is hugely popular in the region.
 There are some wonderful gardens such as at the Jardins de Valloires, Maizicourt and Séricourt.
 There are lots of smaller gardens and most big and medium sized towns will have a town park or public gardens such as the ever popular jardins public in St Omer.